techjay-c/tp/docs/team/freddychenyouren2.md

   * Developer Guide:
     * [Coming Soon] Added documentation for Dentist command feature
     * Add user stories and use cases related to adding a dentist
-    * [Coming Soon] Modified Model Class Diagram and descriptions to match ToothTracker design.
+    * Modify Model Class Diagram and descriptions to match ToothTracker design.
+    * Assist Ruth to Modify Ui Class Diagram to match ToothTracker design.
+    * Add documentation for manual testing on dentist features.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [To be added soon]